-What can be greater than Chinese New Year celebrations… Nonetheless here comes more, truly beautiful and symbolic Lantern Festival that carries enormous sacredness and philosophical meaning.
+What can be greater than Chinese New Year celebrations… Nonetheless, here comes a more truly beautiful and symbolic Lantern Festival that carries enormous sacredness and philosophical meaning.

 The ancient Chinese gathered in the family circle to light the colorful lights together.

-Lighting of lanterns is the most important ritual on this holiday.
+The lighting of lanterns is the most essential ritual on this holiday.
 Walking through the streets, citizens carry lanterns of various shapes and sizes.
 The lanterns often depict traditional Chinese characters.

 One of the meanings of the word “lantern” (in Chinese -灯 dēng) is translated as “newborn baby boy.”
 Thus, Lantern lighting symbolizes the awakening of a new life, birth.
-This ritual is especially essential for the Chinese because they truly believe and know that it brings hope for a brighter future, and the realization of the deepest desires.
+This ritual is especially essential for the Chinese because they truly believe and know that it brings hope for a brighter future and realizing their deepest desires.

 Another popular tradition is Guessing Lantern Riddles.
 This tradition has been preserved since the Song Dynasty (960-1279).
 Riddles are written right on the lanterns.
 People gather in the crowd and try to guess the riddle.
 Anyone who has managed to guess the most riddles can be awarded some gifts.

-One of the most famous traditional folk dance in China is considered a lion dance.
+One of China’s most famous traditional folk dances is the lion dance.
 Its appearance dates back to the Three Kingdoms period (220-280).
-The Chinese have always been associated the lion with the symbol of courage and strength.
-Therefore, the lion dance performed not only during the Lantern Festival, as well as during all important events.
-The Chinese people believe that this dance expel evil and save the good people.
+The Chinese have always associated the lion with the symbol of courage and strength.
+Therefore, the lion dance was performed not only during the Lantern Festival but also during all important events.
+The Chinese people believe that this dance expels evil and saves good people.

-In addition, on this day the Chinese eat “tangyuan (汤圆 tāngyuán /tung-ywen/ ‘soup round’) soup with sweet rice dumplings or boiled “cakes”.
-Tangyuan are made from rice flour with different fillings inside.
-Traditionally, they are filled with a sugar, marmalade paste, peanuts, sesame seeds, nuts, legumes, and even rose petals.
-Tangyuan can be boiled, steamed or fried.
+In addition, on this day, the Chinese eat “tangyuan (汤圆 tāngyuán /tung-yuen/ ‘soup round’) soup with sweet rice dumplings or boiled “cakes”.
+Tangyuan is made from rice flour with different fillings inside.
+Traditionally, they are filled with sugar, marmalade paste, peanuts, sesame seeds, nuts, legumes, and even rose petals.
+Tangyuan can be boiled, steamed, or fried.

-It is noteworthy that tang yuan pronounced similar tuanyuan (团圆 / Twan-ywen / «family circle”).
-The Chinese believe that the round ball and bowl shape symbolizes the integrity and unity.
-Therefore, eating tang yuan on Lantern Festival is the way to express their deepest wishes for their family and future life.
+Notably, tangyuan is pronounced similarly tuanyuan (团圆 / Twan-ywen / «family circle”).
+The Chinese believe that the round ball and bowl shape symbolizes integrity and unity.
+Therefore, eating tang yuan during the Lantern Festival is a way to express their deepest wishes for their family and future life.

-In conclusion, we want to congratulate all of you and especially our Chinese colleagues!
-We wish you clear horizons, may all your dreams come true, a lot of fun and success!
+In conclusion, we want to congratulate all of you, especially our Chinese colleagues!
+May the brilliance of the Lantern Festival illuminate your life with joy, harmony, and prosperity!
+Best wishes for a radiant celebration.
+We wish you clear horizons, may all your dreams come true, and a lot of fun and success!

 Happy Lantern Festival! 元宵节快乐！